-Adult participants reported, on average, having three different generations of gaming partners.
-Of all participants, the adults reported the widest range of generational gaming partners, spanning from youth to elders (Figure 3).
+Adult participants reported, on average, having 2.6 different generations of gaming partners.
+Of all participants, the adults reported the widest range of generational gaming partners, spanning from youth to elders.
 Two adult participants reported having gaming partners from four different generations.
-All adult participants played with other adult participants.
-80% of adult participants played with youth.
-The focus group data revealed that while nearly half of the adult participants in the study did not have children of their own, most of them had still played with youth gamers, either the children of their friends or extended family members (e.g., nieces and nephews).
-67% of adult participants reported playing games with mature adults; 13%, with elders.
+All adult participants played with other adult gamers; eighty percent of adult participants played with youth.
+The focus group data revealed that while nearly half of the adult participants in the study did not have children of their own, most of them had still played with youth gamers-either the children of their friends or extended family members (e.g., nieces and nephews).
+Sixty-seven percent of adult participants reported playing games with mature adults of their parents' generation; thirteen percent, with elders of their grandparents' generation.